Pittman knows ‘noise’ with Arkansas these days mainly questioning his status

 These mental errors, more than any schematic discrepancy, are what Pittman says need correction if the Razorbacks are to respond well against a Notre Dame squad that has shown a lot of offensive firepower.

-The Razorbacks open their home schedule with a rare and historically significant matchup as Notre Dame comes to Fayetteville for the first time in program history.
+The Razorbacks open their home schedule with a rare and historically significant game as Notre Dame comes to Fayetteville for the first time in program history.

-Notre Dame (1-2) enters following a 56-30 win over Purdue.
-The Fighting Irish offense has produced explosively; the Arkansas defense, meanwhile, has allowed over 400 yards per game in recent outings.
+The Fighting Irish (1-2) enter following a 56-30 win over Purdue.
+Their offense has produced explosively; the Arkansas defense, meanwhile, has allowed over 400 yards per game in recent outings.

 For Arkansas, the stakes are high.